Commit to Annual Wellness Checks for Your Organization

 By Joseph John

 Whenever you read the news, you can’t avoid seeing the numerous health-related articles.
-Health news is everywhere, whether it’s The Affordable Care Act, wellness, insurance, healthy living, exercise, and so forth.
+Health news is everywhere, whether it’s The Affordable Care Act, wellness, insurance, healthy living, exercise,

 What isn’t news is the fact that we have always known that people should get annual wellness checks, one of the best procedures for preventative medicine.
 Yes, routine medical checkups instead of becoming a real life actor being wheeled into the emergency room and the professional staff beginning the complicated triage process, as the vital life signs are being analyzed.

 Whew.
 Kind of depressing thought isn’t it?
 Well, let’s move the triage process, and the severity of the Emergency Room to the nonprofits.
 Yes, triage for nonprofits.
 How many nonprofits are consistently being admitted to the emergency room?
 Doesn’t it make a lot more sense for nonprofits to get annual wellness checkups before there are serious consequences to the health of the organization?

 So, in this annual wellness checkup, what is the “doctor” looking for to ensure the health of the non profit organization?
 What has changed over the year?
 Any change in the “vital signs”?
 Any new “allergies?”
 Well, the non profit wellness checklist could include the following items (this is NOT all-inclusive) with each one followed by a checkmark under categories such as “excellent, good, fair, or poor” followed by “commentary,” “prognosis” and “prescription (if needed):”

 1) Vision, Mission, and Values

 3) Membership drives